-Test condition F shall be authorized prior to use and consists of temperatures 175°C and higher.
 For condition F the maximum junction temperature is unlimited and care shall be taken to ensure the device(s) does not go into thermal runaway.

-The only allowed conditions are as stated above.
+The only allowed conditions are as stated in the table above except for high power devices (see 3.2.1.1).

 Test temperatures below 125°C may be used for hybrid circuits only.